 Our mobile telecommunication network in Romania is based on the equipment and solutions provided by leading vendors (Ericsson, Nokia and Huawei).
-We lease technical premises and antenna supports from a larger number of land and premises owners, as well as the national radio communications operator, Societatea Nationala de Radiocomunicatii S.A., based on long-term leases.
-In addition, we have acquired ownership rights over numerous small plots of land in order to build the necessary communication towers for the deployment of our mobile network and have also entered into long-term leases (10 to 15 years) for locations where we have installed base stations, antennas and other related equipment.
+We lease or buy access to rooftops (or other structures), plots of land and antenna supports from a larger number of land and premises owners, typically based on long-term leases, in order to build the necessary grid of sites for the deployment of our mobile network.

-As at December 31, 2019, our 3G (2G+4G in certain areas) and 4G mobile telecommunication services covered (outdoor voice coverage) approximately 99.5% and 87.2% of Romania's population, respectively.
-As at the same date, our mobile telecommunication services were provided through approximately 5,000 base stations (approximately 4,350 of which were used to provide 4G connectivity).
+As at December 31, 2020, our 3G (2G+4G in certain areas) and 4G mobile telecommunication services covered (outdoor voice coverage) approximately 99.5% and 98.1% of Romania's population, respectively.
+As at the same date, our mobile telecommunication services were provided through approximately 5,900 base stations (approximately 99% of which were used to provide 4G connectivity).